Angela Goethals: Career

-Goethals appeared in her first movie, drama Rocket Gibraltar, two years later.
-The cast included Burt Lancaster, Kevin Spacey and Macaulay Culkin.
+Goethals' first movie role was in Rocket Gibraltar in 1988.
 Her sister Sara also had a small part.
-Later that year Goethals also appeared in Heartbreak Hotel, a film directed by Chris Columbus about the fictional kidnapping of Elvis Presley.
+Later that same year, she appeared in Heartbreak Hotel, a film about the fictional kidnapping of Elvis Presley.

 Goethals's first starring role came in the 1993 TV series Phenom.
-She played Angela Doolan, a young tennis player struggling with the challenges of life including her single mother (Judith Light), obsessive tennis coach (William Devane) and bratty younger sister (Ashley Johnson).
+She played Angela Doolan, a young tennis player struggling with the challenges of life.
 It ran for 22 episodes before being cancelled by network ABC in May 1994.

 In 1990, Goethals played Linnie, the sister of main character Kevin McCallister (Macaulay Culkin), in Home Alone.
-The blockbuster family comedy, directed by Chris Columbus, is about a young boy facing two inept burglars when he's left home alone.
-The movie made nearly $500m worldwide.
 Goethals was one of only three main cast members not to return in the sequel, Home Alone 2: Lost in New York, two years later.

-Goethals' next role in a blockbuster movie came in 1996's Jerry Maguire, a film that starred Tom Cruise, Cuba Gooding, Jr. and Renée Zellweger.
-Goethals played Kathy Sanders, Jerry's client who fakes tears when he calls her to inform her of his departure from the agency.
+She appeared in 1996's Jerry Maguire, playing Kathy Sanders, Jerry's client who fakes tears when he calls her to inform her of his departure from the agency.